GardetG/parkingsystem/README.md

 https://dev.mysql.com/downloads/mysql/

 After downloading the mysql 8 installer and installing it, you will be asked to configure the password for the default `root` account.

+### Configuring App

+This code uses a config.properties file located in src/main/resources to store the user account and password used to connect to the database.
-This code uses the default root account to connect and the password can be set as `rootroot`.
-If you add another user/credentials make sure to change the same in the code base.
+The default config file use the root account to connect and the password is set as `rootroot`.
+If you add another user/credentials make sure to change the same in the config file.

 ### Running App